LATEST NEWS!

 Little Hall Little River

-For the most updated version of the open recreational parks around Lake Lanier, please visit the U.S. Army Corps of Engineers website.
+For the most up to date on open boat ramps around Lake Lanier, please visit the Boat Ramp Calculator page or contact the U.S. Army Corps of Engineers directly.

 Current Lake Level Stats: